Home » Garden » The Best Treatment for Poison Ivy

 How to Prevent Getting Poison Ivy

 While you can still unknowingly come in contact with poison ivy while out hiking or working the gardens, you can significantly reduce your chances of getting the rash by taking a few precautions.
+Here’s what you need to do.

 Remove Poison Ivy When You Find It in the Home Landscape

+As soon as you see poison ivy in the home landscape – don’t wait to remove it.
 Grab a pair of disposable gloves and get it out.
 Given what happened to me, it’s not worth walking away thinking you’ll pull it later.

-To insure the follow through, preparation is key!
+To ensure the follow-through, preparation is key!

 I now keep kitchen gloves on hand together with my garden supplies, so I can quickly grab long, disposable gloves to yank those vines out.
+Why kitchen gloves?

 Sure you can use regular garden gloves, but the oils can stay on those gloves for years.
 So you can give yourself poison ivy later.
+Why take that chance?

 When removing poison ivy, be sure to get the whole vine and root system out.
 If you don’t pull the whole plant out, it will grow back.
+Throw it all away in a garbage bag and do not compost it or let it lay around in your yard.

 You can try using a homemade weed killer but it’s not guaranteed to remove poison ivy.
 It is pretty difficult to eradicate.